-The Bonds of all maturities are initially offered at prices in excess of their par values and for purposes of this paragraph and the next are referred to as the "Premium Bonds."
-An amount equal to the excess of the initial public offering price of a Premium Bond set forth on the cover page over its stated redemption price at maturity constitutes premium on such Premium Bond.
-A purchaser of a Premium Bond must amortize any premium over such Premium Bond's term using constant yield principles, based on the purchaser's yield to maturity.
-As premium is amortized, the Purchaser's basis in such Premium Bond is reduced the amount of amortizable premium properly allocable to such purchaser, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or disposition of such Premium Bond prior to its maturity.
+An amount equal to the excess of the initial public offering price of a Bond as shown on the front cover hereof over its stated redemption price at maturity constitutes premium on such Bond.
+A purchaser of a Bond must amortize any premium over such Bond's term using constant yield principles, based on the purchaser's basis in such Bond as reduced by a corresponding amount, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon the sale or disposition of such Bond prior to its maturity.
 Even though the purchaser's basis is reduced, no federal income tax deduction is allowed.
+Purchasers of any Bonds, whether at the time of the initial issuance or subsequent thereto, should consult their own tax advisors with respect to the determination and treatment of premium.